 Under the terms of the policy we issue, you have certain policy and claims responsibilities to fulfil.
 It is important that you take the time to read your policy document so that you are aware of these obligations.

 The major obligations you have are to:

-- notifying us if your workplace or activities change (as this may change or alter your workplace classification and premium)
+- Notify us if your workplace or activities change (as this may change or alter your workplace classification and premium)

-- give notice of any disability as soon as practicable (provide link to Employers’ Indemnity Policy)
+- Give notice of any injury as soon as practicable.

 As an employer, you also have obligations when one of your employees is injured at work.
 For further information, see the claims section for employers.